RenzoRomeo/MinecraftClone/README.md

 # TODO

+- Not render face if block next to it is solid.
 - Classes for every type of cube, each one with their atlas coordinates.
 - Player.
-- Only render visible blocks.
 - Placing/removing blocks.
 - Inventory.
 - Chunks.